394 Battery Equivalents and Replacements: LR936, SR936, SR936W, SR936SW, AG9, SG9, LR45, SR45 Batteries

 Although modern 394/380, LR936, SR936 batteries feature 0% of mercury and other heavy metals (cadmium, lead, etc.) and as such, they are not poisonous, button/coin cell batteries when swallowed can cause electrolytic reactions creating chemical burns inside human/pet body.

-If 394/380, LR936, SR936, or any similar battery gets swallowed, contact immediately nearest emergency center, explain what happened, and act according to their instructions.
+If 394/380, LR936, SR936, or any similar battery gets swallowed, contact the nearest emergency center, explain what happened, and act according to their instructions.

 Long Story Short: Both alkaline and silver-oxide 9.5 x 3.6 mm batteries are fairly cheap and easy to find batteries.

-Silver-oxide batteries offer more stable voltage which can be very important for watches, calculators, and similar devices.
+Silver-oxide batteries offer more stable voltage, which is very important for watches, calculators, and similar devices.

 Also, they feature higher capacity and generally longer shelf-life.